 Years of turtle egg harvesting then ultimately took its toll; eventually, the number of eggs dwindled to an estimated 25% of the abundance of the old days.

 Enter Dr. Wallace J. Nichols, California scientist and activist.
 In 2009, Dr. Nichols joined the Planetary Coral Reef Foundation, which visited Anambas after having been invited to develop marine conservation initiatives.

 Dr. Nichols immediately arranged for a deal between the owners of Durai and neighboring Pahat.
 The deal involved an egg- harvesting cease and desist, for which the owners received a financial reward.

-The agreement was subsequently backed by donors, including Premier Oil, one of the companies active in the Anambas area.
+The agreement was subsequently backed by donors, including Premier Oil (now Harbour Energy), one of the companies active in the Anambas area.

 Nichols recalls: "To make the deal extra memorable, at the end of our meeting, the group of island owners was served a hard boiled egg and all of us then watched the scene from Cool Hand Luke where Paul Newman wins a bet by wolfing down no fewer than 50 hard boiled chicken eggs in one hour.

 Since that day, and thanks also to Durai's appointed caretaker, Pak Lahani, the spirit of the agreement lives on.
 The result?
 The Durai and Pahat turtle populations have gradually been returning to healthy numbers and Durai and Pahat have regained their status as most productive turtle islands in the region.

 A great conservation success story.

 Have an enquiry about Pulau Durai or turtle conservation in Anambas?
 Send it here...